JunhoKim94/ASR_project/README.md

 We won the Excellence award in NHN Consortium 2020 AI Training Data Hackathon Competition http://hackathon.workpedia.co.kr/

+## Data Set inforamtion
+Training data information is as follows:

+Voice data types consist of men and women(adult, senior, children, foreign languages).
+It is free-talk voice data(total of 200 speakers and approximately 400 hours of data).
+The PCM data information is 16 kHz, one channel, and 16 bits.

 ## Requirements
 ```
 pip install chainer